ErichBSchulz/policytest/NewPolicies.md

 1. Imprisonment should be a measure of last resort and focussed on rehabilitation.
 1. Loss of liberty, including custodial interventions, temporary holds, remand, and arrests should only be used in situations where the person is a risk to the community.
 <!--- p.nonviolent --->
-1. People should not be held in remand for minor simple or nonviolent offences.
+1. People should not be held in remand for minor or nonviolent offences.
 <!--- p.basics --->
 1. The following basic principles of criminal justice must be protected:
     1. Freedom from prolonged detention without charge or trial.